-Evidence: (for the assessment of Likelihood) - The University has held a full Tier 4 Licence under the UK Government's Points-based Immigration system since February 2009 and has maintained its licence since that date.
-In 2015, the UK's Visa and Immigration Service (UKVI) Higher Education Audit Team (HEAT) audited our compliance in relation to the recruitment and admission, record-keeping and monitoring engagement of international students.
+Evidence: (for the assessment of Likelihood) - The University has held a full Student Visa Sponsorship Licence (previously Tier 4 Licence) under the UK Government's Points-based Immigration system since February2009 and has maintained its licence since that date.
+In 2015, the UK's Visa and Immigration Service (UKVI) Higher Education Audit Team (HEAT) audited ourcompliance in relation to the recruitment and admission, record-keeping and monitoring engagement of international students.
 The University's internal auditors have also monitored our ongoing compliance with these requirements .